jeromeetienne/dropinrequire.js/README.md

     exports.foo	= "bar";

-And with this html, it will display `bar`.
-Show, dont tell?
-Here it is a [demo](http://jeromeetienne.github.com/dropinrequire.js/demo/)
+then this html will display `bar`.
+Here it is a [demo](http://jeromeetienne.github.com/dropinrequire.js/demo/) to show, and not tell.

     <script src="../dropin_require.js"></script>
     <script>